vikynandha-zz/google-drive-backup/README.md

 A python script to sync your google drive contents.

+:warning: This repository is not maintained anymore.
+Some of the [forks](https://github.com/vikynandha/google-drive-backup/network) might be more up-to-date.

 ## Features
 * You can Download your entire google drive or any given folder
 * Downloads a file only if it has been modified since last download